ericposas/matter-character-gun-movement/README.md

 - cover can be walked through, but stop bullets until they are destroyed

 ### items
+- limit grenade usage
+- add timeout for health drops to disappear
 - add grenade item
 - add shotgun item
 - add smg item